Interprofessional Education Curriculum

 Interprofessional Health, Arts and Humanities Certificate Program

-The Interprofessional HAH Certificate Program is a partnership between the Health, Arts and Humanities Program (http://health-humanities.com/) and CACHE at the University of Toronto.
+The Interprofessional HAH Certificate Program is a partnership between the Health, Arts and Humanities Program and CACHE at the University of Toronto.
 It is a specialty program offered within the IPE Curriculum portfolio.
 The program is designed to advance a deeper understanding of health, illness, suffering, disability and the provision of healthcare by creating a community of scholars in the arts, humanities and clinical sciences.
 Interested students must apply for acceptance into the Certificate Program and will receive a Certificate of Completion upon completing all requirements.

-MSW students that are completing both the Interprofessional HAH Certificate Program and the IPE Curriculum can apply the applicable arts-based electives offered through the Centre for IPE (e.g. Global Health Film Fest, Reader’s Theatre, Interprofessional Literary Reflections) towards their MSW IPE requirements as well.
+MSW students completing both the Interprofessional HAH Certificate Program and the IPE Curriculum can apply the applicable arts-based electives offered through the Centre for IPE (e.g. Global Health Film Fest, Reader’s Theatre, Interprofessional Literary Reflections) towards their MSW IPE requirements as well.

 Interprofessional Health Students Association (IPHSA)

 IPHSA is an elected group of student representatives from the various Health Care faculties at the University of Toronto who are participating in and promoting interprofessional education (IPE) within these faculties.
 IPHSA provides opportunities for healthcare students to connect by organizing student networking events, creating avenues for advocacy, and by identifying relevant workshops for students to get exposed to diverse healthcare expertise.
-IPHSA has 4 Committees: Health Policy, Outreach, Social, and Education.
+IPHSA has four committees: Health Policy, Outreach, Social, and Education.

 All Social Work students are automatically IPHSA members and are eligible to apply for IPHSA executive positions and committees memberships.
-Two IPE Student representatives from Social Work are elected each year during the Graduate Student Association (GSA) elections.

 Senior Interprofessional Projects